dgrapov/DeviumWeb/README.md

 - Required: [Shiny](http://www.rstudio.com/shiny/) (v0.8.0)
 - Required: A modern browser (e.g., Chrome, Firefox, or Safari).
 Internet Explorer is not supported.

-To download, click the 'Download ZIP' button.
 Unzip the file and then start Devium by running the following code in the R console (change file path if not unzipped to the desktop).

 	# on windows
 	library(shiny)